beingtheworst/btw-samples/E003-commanding-your-words/ReadMe.md

 ## Being the Worst - Commanding your words

-This folder contains additional materials for **Episode 3 - Messaging Basics**.
+This folder contains additional materials for **Episode 3 - Commanding Your Words**.

+See Diagram:  factory.png